Karen Li, PhD

 Research interests

-My research focuses on cognitive and attentional processes involved in multiple-task performance in adulthood and healthy aging.
+My research focuses on cognitive control processes involved in multiple-task performance in adulthood and healthy aging.
 I am interested in studying situations in which multiple tasks are either carried out in sequential order, or are performed concurrently.
-A portion of my current work investigates the coordination of cognitive and motor tasks in old age (e.g., walking, balance, finger sequencing, with a concurrent cognitive load).
+A portion of my current work investigates the coordination of cognitive and motor tasks in old age (e.g., walking, balance, reaching, with a concurrent cognitive load).
 An important theme in my research is to understand the adaptive strategies that older adults develop in response to declines in cognitive and sensorimotor abilities.

 I am a member of the Centre for Research in Human Development (CRDH), which is devoted to multidisciplinary approaches to the study of development across all life periods.
-I am also a member of the PERFORM Centre for preventive health research and the engAGE Centre on aging.
+I am also a member of the School of Health (PERFORM Centre) and the engAGE Centre for research on aging.
 Graduate students working with me participate in regular workshops and seminars offered by these organizations.
-I am also a member of Team 12 of the Canadian Consortium on Neurodegeneration in Aging (CCNA), which studies interventions (exercise, cognitive training) to improve cognition and mobility in older adults.
+I am also a member of Team 12 of the Canadian Consortium on Neurodegeneration in Aging (CCNA), which studies interventions (exercise, cognitive training) to improve cognition and mobility in older adults at risk for dementia.

 Selected publications